 - (i) The Ph.D degree of the deemed University may be conferred on a student who fulfils all the requirements detailed in these rules. - a.
 Applications for Ph.D registration, that is, for entry to a course of study and research leading to a Ph.D degree, must be made to the deemed University on the approved form.
 The date of registration is the date when candidate registers for Pre-Ph.D courses.
 However, in exceptional cases, the date of registration may be advanced by a maximum of six months by the Academic Council if it is convinced that the student has spent enough time on the research earlier. - b.
 The academic programme of all the Ph.D students in a Department will be coordinated by the DRC as per the rules and regulations of the deemed University upon recommendation of the SRC. - c.
 The supervisor shall be appointed during the first semester.
 If desirable, the DRC, based on the recommendation of the SRC, may appoint Co-supervisor(s) (not exceeding two) from within or outside the deemed University.
 Appointment of any Co-supervisor would not be permitted after the comprehensive examination of the student, except in cases where none of the supervisors is available to supervise for a year or more at a stretch. - d.
 In the event of the supervisor being unavailable for supervision the SRC will recommend to the DRC that another faculty member as per the provisions given in 8.1.10.a & b. - (ii) The progress of each student will be monitored by the SRC and the DRC.
 For this purpose, the following procedures will be followed.
 Ph.D research work will be given a course number as is done for other courses. - a.
-The DRC will coordinate the collection of progress reports, written and signed by the scholar and forwarded by the supervisor every semester.
+An SRC meeting will be held at least once every semester. - b.
+Fees will not be accepted by the university unless the SRC minutes of previous semester report has been submitted by a PhD student.
+(In case of late submission, late fees will have to be paid). - c.
+An 'X' grade will be awarded along with comments for that semester if the progress is 'satisfactory'. - d.
+If SRC forms are not submitted by last date of registration of next semester, it will be considered as 'U' grade.

-- a.
-An 'X' grade will be awarded along with comments for that semester if the progress is 'satisfactory'. - b.
+- e.
 If the progress is 'unsatisfactory', a 'U' grade will be awarded along with comments.
 When a 'U' grade is awarded for the first time, a warning will be issued to the student.
-If his/her performance does not improve after the warning, the fellowship/assistantship may be withheld. - c.
-If there are two consecutive 'U' grades, the student will have to withdraw from the doctoral programme and his/her studentship will be terminated. - d.
-The progress of Ph.D research work will be discussed in the DRC as per the semester schedule. - e.
+If his/her performance does not improve after the warning, the fellowship/assistantship may be withheld. - f.
+On receiving a total of 3 U grades or 2 consecutive U grades, the student is required to withdraw from the PhD programme. - g.
+Two U grades with a zero semester in between will be considered as two consecutive U grades and the student will be required to withdraw from the PhD programme. - h.
+The progress of Ph.D research work will be discussed in the DRC as per the semester schedule.
+The DRC will coordinate the collection of progress reports, written and signed by the scholar and forwarded by the supervisor every semester. - i.
 The above process will continue until the synopsis of the thesis is submitted.

-9.1.11 Evaluation and Assessment Methods, minimum standards/credits for award of the degree, etc.:
+9.11 Evaluation and Assessment Methods, minimum standards/credits for award of the degree, etc.: